joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 #### Create Event Hub & namespace

-Now that we have our Static Web App - running azure-firewall-mon - it's time to deploy our Event Hub - which will stream the events from our Azure Firewall - to the Azure Firewall Monitor.
+Even if you use the externally hosted version of [Azure Firewall Monitor](), you still need an Event Hub and namespace - which will stream the events from our Azure Firewall - to the Azure Firewall Monitor.

 1. Navigate to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
 2. Click **+ Create a resource**